openrazer/openrazer/README.md

 === Daemon effects tutorial ===

 How to create an effect to be used in the daemon ?
 Why not shoot for something crazy like a light blast originating from keys being pressed this time?
 Its not that much different than writing a self-hosted effect.

+[...
+To be written ...]

 === Contributions ===

 Any effect you might want to contribute is welcome.
 Please use your own source files to host your effects for merging.